Recognizing Preeclampsia During Pregnancy

 Preeclampsia develops rapidly, so it’s important to notify your doctor as soon as you experience symptoms.
 But with early detection and proper care, your physician can provide the best possible outcome for you and your baby.

-To learn more about preeclampsia or to schedule a prenatal appointment with a certified OB or CNM, contact Cherokee Women’s Health in Canton.
+To learn more about preeclampsia or to schedule a prenatal appointment with a board-certified OB or CNM, contact Cherokee Women’s Health.